yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-nov-2020/index.md

 [bunnei](https://github.com/bunnei) and [Blinkhawk](https://github.com/FernandoS27) have been taking a look at yuzu's implementation of the kernel, searching for bugs or code that could be refactored — that is to say, rewritten to gain performance or make it easier to read, without changing the core functionality.

-[This PR](https://github.com/yuzu-emu/yuzu/pull/4996) focuses on modifying how the JIT (Just-in-time) Compiler, an elemental tool to emulate the Nintendo Switch's CPU, is being used in yuzu.
+[4-JIT, or 4 instances of Dynarmic,](https://github.com/yuzu-emu/yuzu/pull/4996) focuses on modifying how the JIT (Just-in-time) Compiler, an elemental tool to emulate the Nintendo Switch's CPU, is being used in yuzu.
 These changes greatly benefit the user, since they will mitigate the need to set up a huge pagefile for the emulator: Now, defaulting the pagefile size to `auto` should be sufficient, although some games, like `Super Smash Bros.
 Ultimate`, might still need a pagefile with a more reasonable size due to the sheer amount of resources being allocated; to cover these worst-case scenarios, the user can set the pagefile size to 10000MB, if they wish to do so.

 Speaking of `Super Smash Bros.
-Ultimate`, this PR has fixed a softlock that occurred quite frequently when the final smash of the DLC character “Hero” was used.
-You can now graciously kick your opponents off the screen with all your might without needing to hold your breath while crossing fingers.
+Ultimate`, these changes have also fixed a softlock that occurred quite frequently when the Final Smash of the DLC character “Hero” was used.
+You can now freely kick your opponents off the screen with all your might without needing to hold your breath and cross your fingers.

 {{< imgs
-	"./hero.mp4| Hero’s final smash (Super Smash Bros.
+	"./hero.mp4| Hero’s Final Smash (Super Smash Bros.
 Ultimate)"
   >}}

-Additionally, the stutters experienced when changing character costumes in SSBU, as well as other stutters that occurred in many games, like the performance drop that happened right before the world map and tutorial videos play in `Super Mario Odyssey`, have disappeared.
+Additionally, the stutters experienced when changing character costumes in Super Smash Bros.
+Ultimate, as well as other stutters that occurred in many games, like the performance drop that happened right before the world map and tutorial videos play in `Super Mario Odyssey`, have disappeared.
 The videos also play much more smoothly.

 {{< single-title-imgs
     "World map in Super Mario Odyssey, before (left) and after (right) the changes, now stutter-free!"